hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.

 ---
+### 6 October 2023

+The following changes are available in sandbox and production:

+#### ALL MTD-APIS

+* Date fields only accept within the range of 1900-01-01 and 2100-01-01.

+---
 ### 3 October 2023

 The following changes are available in sandbox: